How I came to France:

 The second year was more difficult.
 We were no longer tourists but living in France, and because of our location in the country, my French did not improve.
 It barely budged.
 I found myself needing the car for everything, including buying a baguette.
 Hey!
 Even in California I did my shopping on foot!
 As fate would have it, the elderly propriétaires of the château put it up for sale, a Parisian businessman bought it as a weekend residence, our little cottage to become a vacation house for his college-aged daughter.
 We left the countryside and the mountain and moved to downtown Aix.

 In France I didn’t have working papers and my daughter had started school (Ste Catherine de Sienne, where MFK Fisher’s girls went), so to pass the time I began writing essays about the region and its art and architecture.
 My first sale was to The Washington Post, as essay on Cézanne and his mountain.
 I still have a photograph of me, at the dinner table, holding up the check.
 I was slowly becoming a writer.
 I wrote and slowly, slowly, sold more essays, and began writing a book by longhand, a mystery set in Aix, which I kept in the bottom drawer of my desk.
-Bored and frustrated by waiting for magazine and newspaper editors to reply (or not reply), I taught history at a private bilingual high school in Aix, and three years ago began commuting to Paris, where I teach writing at NYU’s Paris campus.
-The mystery came out of the drawer, I changed most of it, then did many many rewrites, found a literary agent in New York, and she found us Penguin.
+Bored and frustrated by waiting for magazine and newspaper editors to reply (or not reply), I taught history at a school in Aix, and in 2008 began commuting to Paris, where I taught writing at NYU’s Paris campus for ten years.
+While teaching at NYU I was inspired to pull the mystery out of the drawer, I changed most of it, then did many many rewrites, found a literary agent in New York, and she found us Penguin.
 And my husband still works in Gémenos!

 I was born in Toronto in 1963.
 I went to university in Toronto in the early 80s (York, Fine Arts) and have fond memories of listening to Handsome Ned at the Cameron House, or seeing Jeff Healy play at Grossman’s Sunday evening jam.
 It’s still a great city and I love the fact that you can stroll up Ossington Avenue on a Sunday and see live jazz in a small bar.